Home › Tax Filing › How To Deduct Stock Losses From Your Taxes

 How much stock loss can you write off?

 So can you write off stock losses?
 You can, but only up to a set limit.
 The IRS allows you to deduct up to $3,000 in losses if you’re filing as a single individual or filing jointly.
-If you’re married but filing jointly, you can deduct $1,500.
+If you’re married but filing separately, you can deduct $1,500.
 Anything more than these limits can be carried over and deducted from your taxable income in the next year.

 What forms do I need to deduct stock loss?